Committed to Excellence

 Several years ago, Liz began to collect discarded library books and distribute the books to homeless people; to date, she has given away more than 15,000 books to homeless and needy people in the Sarasota community.

 In 2004 Liz joined Toastmasters International, an experience she describes as “life changing.”
-Today—much to her surprise and delight—she maintains a busy professional speaking schedule, speaking 40—60 times a year.
 Liz was voted District 48, Division E’s “Outstanding Toastmaster” in 2014.
-She is past-president of the Herald Advanced Toastmasters, current president of the Sarasota Herald Tribune Toastmasters, and regularly competes in speaking contests.
+She is past-president of the Herald Advanced Toastmasters, past-president of the Sarasota Herald Tribune Toastmasters, and regularly competed in speaking contests.
 It wasn’t until 2013, however, that she got up enough nerve to realize her “dream” speaking engagement: being a lector in her church.

 Liz’s professional focus centers on editing and publishing really good books.
 Her interest in American English punctuation and grammar hasn’t flagged, however; in the spring of 2017, Liz presented writing workshops at Toastmasters conferences in Huntsville and Atlanta—where the overflow crowd spilled out of the room and into the hallway.
 2017 also saw the debut of Liz’s thirteenth book, Write AMERICAN! for Marketing and Sales Professionals, the third book in her “Write American!” series for the India market.
 In 2017, after delivering her first major keynote address to the District 41 Toastmasters Spring Conference in Chandigarh, India, Liz presented American English business writing workshops in Pune, Mumbai, and Bengaluru.

 Liz’s 2018 ended with a bang, with editing workshops at WordPress conferences in Seattle and Portland, Maine.
-2019 was another busy year, especially now that EditNATION.com has gone bi-coastal, featuring numerous speaking engagements right out of the gate, exciting new projects in the wings, and, of all things, a novel, on the horizon.
+2019 was another busy year, featuring numerous speaking engagements right out of the gate, exciting new projects in the wings, and, of all things, a novel, on the horizon.

-2020 is looking good, with wonderful projects, remarkable clients, and, even with the coronavirus upending everyone’s lives, she plans to come out of this challenging time with all flags flying.
+2023 is looking good, with wonderful projects, remarkable clients, and, even with the coronavirus continuing to upend everyone’s lives, Liz plans to come out of this challenging time with all flags flying.

 Let’s Start Something new.